AlfredoCubitos/Scan2Folder/Readme.md

 ## Enabling the Scan-to-Folder button on HP MFP printers

-This is a **PytQt5** desktop app for rapdly scanning documents by using the Scan-to-Folder button on HP Multi Function Printers (MFP) especially CM Devices.
+This is a **PytQt5** desktop app for rapidly scanning documents by using the Scan-to-Folder button on HP Multi Function Printers (MFP) especially CM Devices.

 This app uses the **Sane** backend to get all parameters needed.